kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-2-development-server-browsersync-configuration.markdown

 {% endhighlight %}
 {% endfigure %}

-You may run multiple tasks at once, which is why I write our `watch` task in an Array.
+It’s possible to run multiple tasks at once, which is why I write my `watch` task in an Array.
 Be careful: These tasks will run in parallel, not in a sequential order.
-Later I will show you how to run tasks in a predefined order.
+Later I will show how to run tasks in a predefined order.

 I will create another folder within my `tasks` folder with the name `development` and put all tasks needed for development in this folder.
 This is not necessary, but I did so: